 Nodes

-Your program should provide and use an internal class that provides nodes for your list.
+Your program should provide and use an internal class that provides nodes for your tree.
 The details of the implementation of that class are up to you.
 The internal class should be private!
+(It needs to be documented!)

 Iterator